jeremymchacon/protocols/tecan_analysis/tecan_analysis.md

     ## Joining, by = "well"
     ## `geom_smooth()` using formula 'y ~ x'

-    ## Warning: Removed 45 rows containing non-finite values (stat_smooth).
+    ## Warning: Removed 44 rows containing non-finite values (stat_smooth).

-    ## Removed 45 rows containing missing values (geom_point).
+    ## Warning: Removed 44 rows containing missing values (geom_point).

 ![](tecan_analysis_files/figure-gfm/modelcorr-2.png)<!-- -->

-Two things you could do to help with fitting are smoothing the data.
-Another common thing is to cap the data at the max value reached.
+Two things you could do to help with fitting are smoothing the data, or cap the data at the max value reached.

 ``` r
 # smooth data with a median smoothing, window size 11